chobbledotcom/house-of-desserts/news/seasonal-specials-coming-soon.md

 subtitle: Keep an eye out for our limited-time seasonal treats
 header_text: Seasonal Specials Coming Soon
 meta_title: Seasonal Specials | House of Desserts
-meta_description: House of Desserts will be introducing seasonal specials throughout the year featuring limited-time flavors and treats
+meta_description: House of Desserts will be introducing seasonal specials throughout the year featuring limited-time flavours and treats
 ---

 We're planning exciting seasonal specials throughout the year!